Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 As reported by our supervisor, it is possible (although unlikely) that members of the team drop out of the course due to unforeseen circumstances.
 A reduced headcount puts us at risk of being unable to meet the requirements and could result in loss of product knowledge if it were to be isolated in the person who dropped out.

 Preventing this issue altogether is impossible.
 However, you can minimise the damage it may cause to the development of the project.
-The egalitarian team structure (see section {sectionNo}) maximises our 'truck factor', which is a measure of the number of people who would have to stop working on the project to cause development to stall [12].
+The Egalitarian Team Structure (see section {sectionNo}) maximises our 'truck factor', which is a measure of the number of people who would have to stop working on the project to cause development to stall [12].
 Every team member is familiar with the code underlying other parts of the product which are outside the scope of his weekly development efforts.
 Nevertheless, we would have to organise emergency meetings to discuss the impact of such a situation as it arises.

 ## Software Version Control Hosting